rohitmudaliar/RIP_Protocol/README.md

 javac RIP.java
 java RIP file_path\filename.text

-1)According to the sample tests provided for testing, 2)open 4 command prompts
+1)According to the sample tests provided for testing

+2)open 4 command prompts

 3)compile the RIP.java

 4)run the program in each of the command prompt

 Routing tables are dsplayed as and when they are updated.